 Above: My greatest triumph: delicious Siberian watermelon from the garden.

-For a year now, we have settled in at Meadowburn.
-I have come to appreciate and rely on the rhythms of the garden.
+For a year, we settled in at Meadowburn.
+I came to appreciate and rely on the rhythms of the garden.
 It is a century-old garden with thoughtfully designed cycles that are diligently maintained.
-I often find myself lamenting when the blooming season of one particular flower is ending, then turn my head to find another just stepping into the light.
-Meadowburn plays like a great symphony.
+I often found myself lamenting when the blooming season of one particular flower ended, then turned my head to find another just stepping into the light.
+Meadowburn played like a great symphony.
 In June the poppies resound in a passionate high-pitched percussion; in July, fields of Queen Anne’s lace unfurl with an easy oceanic gesture; August brings a polite reprieve with the upright hydrangeas; later, the clematis make way for October’s triumphant dahlias, blazing through the center of the garden like the sun’s own children.

 Above: The heirloom dahlias at Meadowburn are some of the oldest in the country.
 Each spring, the tubers are taken from the root cellar where they have been stored for the winter, and planted in freshly tilled rows, just as they were the year before.
 When autumn rolls around, they are then cut and returned to the cellar.
 Go here for more info.